gormster/Signals/README.md

 ## Chaining signals together

-Signals can be easily chained together without holding a reference to the signals in the chain.
-This is useful when you have a chain of signal providers and want to return a single signal that all those signal providers can send data through.
+Signals can be easily chained together without having to hold references to all of the signals in the chain.
+This is useful when you have a chain of data providers and want to return a single signal that all those providers can send data through.

 ```
 [Consumer]←─────╮      [Consumer]←─────╮      [Consumer]